Illustration for Designing Efficient Recursion in Transparent Proof Systems (PLONK-ish and STARK-ish)

 Tech Insights

-Design Patterns for Efficient Recursive SNARKs: Practical Trade-offs and Failure Modes
+Design Patterns for Efficient Recursive SNARK Verification

 Illustration for Designing Efficient Recursive SNARKs: Practical Patterns and Pitfalls